-Whether you are gay, lesbian, bisexual, transgendered or have questions, God is not our enemy.
+Whether you are gay, lesbian, bisexual, transgender or have questions, God is not your enemy.
 If you have not already begun one, God wants a relationship with you.
 He offers this to anyone and everyone.

 In Scripture, you'll see only one group that consistently angered Jesus...the religious self-righteous.

-Jesus seemed okay with everyone else, including prostitutes and criminals.
+Jesus seemed comfortable around everyone else, including prostitutes and criminals.
 However, the religious elite irritated and saddened Jesus.
 He saw them as judgmental, arrogant, unloving, and hypocritical.